da-moon/waypoint-playground/README.md

 - `docs` : a summary of different waypoint concepts. can be used as quick start guide.
 - `experiments` : collection of documents with accompanying screencasts, showcasing how to use waypoint.
 - `fixtures` : static files , like mermaid.js graphs
 - `scenes` : yaml files passed to `spielbash` for recording screen casts.
+- in case you just want to watch screencasts, you can find their links at [`experiments/screen-casts.txt`](experiments/screen-casts.txt)

 ## experiments